jerguslejko/website/_posts/2018-01-24-tip-shell-aliases-with-sudo.md

 Here is a quick tip for you.

 Have you ever tried using your shell aliases in combination with the `sudo` command?
 Yeah, does not work.
-The reason being that `sudo` simulates root's environment and since shell aliases are local to the user, they are not available when using `sudo`.
+The reason being that shell aliases are a simple 'text substitution' mechanism and by default, only the first word in a command is checked to see if it has an alias.
+However, if the last character of an alias is a space, the following word is also checked for alias expansion.

 ## The Trick

-The way to work around this issue is to use a very neat trick.
-You need to alias the `sudo` command to `sudo ` (that's `sudo` + `<space>`).
+In order to use your aliases when using `sudo`, you need to create an alias for the `sudo` command itself.
+Aliasing it to `sudo ` (that's `sudo` + `<space>`) will force the following word to be evaluated as an alias as well.

 ```shell
 alias sudo="sudo "